mosaicml/composer/composer/algorithms/ema/README.md

 - `half_life` - The half life for terms in the average.
 A longer half life means old information is remembered longer, a shorter half life means old information is discared sooner.
 - `update_interval` - The period at which updates to the moving average are done.
 A longer update interval means that updates are computed less frequently.

-A good typical starting value for `half_life` is `half_life="1ep"`, for a half life of one epoch.
-At the same time, `update_interval` can be left unspecified which will default to `update_interval="1ep"`.
+A good typical starting value for `half_life` is `half_life="100ba"`, for a half life of 100 batches.
+At the same time, `update_interval` can be left unspecified which will default to `update_interval="1ba"`, or set to a larger value such as `update_interval="10ba"` to improve runtime.
+Shorter update intervals typically result in better generalization performance at the cost of somewhat reduced runtime.

-Better generalization performance can often be obtained at the cost of speed by taking a shorter update interval.
-This can be done by specifying the hyperparameters in units of number of batches.
-A good starting point for this is `half_life="50ba"` while leaving `update_interval` unspecified so that it defaults to `update_interval="1ba"`.

 Our implementation of EMA also provides the option to use the EMA weights as the training weights, which can be enabled by setting `train_with_ema_weights=True`.
 We reccomend leaving this off with the default value of `train_with_ema_weights=False.`